Diversity and Inclusion

 ).
 The National Bar Association was co-founded by alumnus Charles Preston Howard, LW’20, after African Americans were excluded from membership in the American Bar Association.

 Des Moines has a rich history of inclusiveness.
 Vocativ (the global media organization for the Digital Generation) has recently ranked Des Moines fourth on its list of "America's Most LGBT-Friendly Cities"

-(coming in after Los Angeles, New York and San Francisco) and earns high scores on the Human Rights Campaign Municipal Equality Index.
+(after Los Angeles, New York, and San Francisco).
+Des Moines also earns high scores on the Human Rights Campaign Municipal Equality Index.

 For more than 30 years, Drake Law has made a major scholarship commitment to achieve a diverse student body.
-With a scholarship budget of nearly $4 million, a majority of law students receive financial aid.
+With a scholarship budget of nearly $4 million, the majority of law students receive financial aid.
 Through its Opportunity Scholarship

 awards, Drake Law School seeks a student population of many different experiences, opinions, backgrounds, and cultures.
 In choosing the scholarship recipients, the Law School weighs many factors, including, but not limited to, race and national origin.
 The awards for these scholarships range from one-quarter to full-tuition and are renewable for recipients who are enrolled full-time.